The Aragon Manifesto

 - Working alongside other entities that pledge to support decentralized technologies and build the underlying infrastructure needed for decentralized organizations to flourish

-- Use all of its assets, including proceeds from the token sale, intellectual property, and brand to maintain, spread and defend the above values
+- Use all of its assets, including proceeds from the token sale, intellectual property, and brand to maintain, spread and defend the values declared above

 We consider this Manifesto an alpha, and look forward to the community's feedback to evolve it over time to a definitive version.